maijakuu/grannypanic/README.md

 ## Authors and acknowledgment
 This project was a team-effort and done in collaboration with @saarailtanen, @mkangash & @Lauri.
 Special thanks to Tiitus Tulla for making the GrannyPanic! -soundtrack.

+The assets used are free assets downloaded from the Unity store and are included in the project files.

 ## License
 MIT License